 16. Keep track of your costs: That tip itself is a money saver.
 You can’t manage what you don’t measure.
 When I first started monitoring my spending I was so shocked that transportation was more expensive than self-care.
 I realized that I could cut down on my transportation and afford to buy a nice perfume every month.

 17. Buy quality not quantity: I have about 30 pairs of shoes.
 However I wear just about 5 of them and those 5, I have worn for 2 or 3 years with hardly any wear(wear as in wear and tear).
-The other shoes were gifts and shoes I can’t wear for just any occasion.
+The other shoes were gifts and shoes I can’t wear for just any occasion but one can wear photo necklace all time.
 Think quality instead of quantity when you go shopping.

 18. Write a shopping list: I often fail on this.
 But what I realize is I go into a store just to buy glue, I come out with two carts, a horse and the barn owner.